Skip to main content

 Flash War Latency Architecture for Multi-domain Escalation Control, v5.11

-The first technical architecture implementing Strategic Latency as an engineered system.
+A novel technical architecture implementing Strategic Latency as an engineered system.
 Includes a Latency Injection Engine (LIE) middleware, the Dynamic Delay Function D(A, tier, domain), a formal 5-state Circuit Breaker State Machine (NOMINAL, CAUTION, HOLD, FREEZE, LOCKOUT) with cryptographically signed transitions, Keep-Alive heartbeat protocol with safe-mode link failure defaults, domain-tier risk heatmap, and physical interlock reset verification.

 Latency Injection Engine D(A, tier, domain) 5-State Circuit Breaker Keep-Alive Protocol Risk Heatmap Crypto-Signed Transitions Interlock Reset Audit Export

-Multi-Agent Trust · Interactive
+Multi-Agent Trust · Interactive Guide

 MAIVA Simulation